 What does it mean if a coupon says do not double?

 This notifies the retailer that they will not be reimbursed for a cent above the face value of the coupon.
 This also informs the consumer that they will not receive a double discount on that coupon.
 For instance, if the coupon is for .25 cents, the retailer will only be reimbursed for .25 cents, and you will not receive a .50 cent discount (or double).

 Where can you find coupons?

-There are a number of places that you can locate coupons, but the most common are (1) the Sunday paper; and (2) online from Coupons.com, SmartSource, RedPlum, P&G, and the many other sources that we have here on our site.
+There are a number of places that you can locate coupons, but the most common are (1) the Sunday paper; and (2) online from Coupons.com, P&G, and others; as well as the many Cashback Grocery Sites, like ibotta, Checkout51, Rakuten and more!
 We have also created a page that lists many other creative ways to acquire coupons.